justin-tay/json-schema-validator/doc/1.x/README.md

 Since [Draft 2019-09](https://json-schema.org/draft/2019-09/json-schema-validation#rfc.section.7) the `format` keyword only generates annotations by default and does not generate assertions.

-This behavior can be overridden to generate assertions by setting the `formatAssertionsEnabled` to `true` in `SchemaRegistryConfig` or `ExecutionConfig`.
+This behavior can be overridden to generate assertions by setting the `setFormatAssertionsEnabled` to `true` in `SchemaValidatorsConfig` or `ExecutionConfig`.

 ## Upgrading to new versions